Pritzker Institute Welcomes New Faculty Steering Committee Members

 APRIL 1, 2020

-Christopher Chen, a biomedical engineering professor at Boston University, will be the 2020 Pritzker Distinguished Lecture speaker.
+Christopher Chen, a biomedical engineering professor at Boston University, is the 2019 Pritzker Distinguished Lecture speaker.

 The lecture has been postponed to fall 2020 due to the COVID-19 pandemic.